High frequency limits for invariant Ruelle densities: A pairing formula for Ruelle resonant states

 \section{A pairing formula for Ruelle resonant states}

-Let us normalize the Haar measure on $\bN$ by $\int_\bN e^{-2\rho H(\bn)} \intd \bn =\tu{vol}(\mathbb S^{n-1})$\footnote{This normalization is slightly different from normalizations common in the literature of symmetric spaces, where one has $c(\rho)=1$.
-We have chosen this normalization such that they give simple formulas in our geometric context}.
+Let us normalize the Haar measure\footnote{This normalization is slightly different from normalizations common in the literature of symmetric spaces, where one has $c(\rho)=1$.
+We have chosen this normalization such that they give simple formulas in our geometric context.} on $\bN$ by $\int_\bN e^{-2\rho H(\bn)} \intd \bn =\tu{vol}(\mathbb S^{n-1})$.
 Now we can define the Harish-Chandra c-function as the holomorphic function given by the convergent integral for $\tu{Re}(z)>0$

 It has a meromorphic continuation to $z\in \C$ (see e.g. \cite[IV.6]{Hel84}) which is given by

 where

 One easily checks that the zeros and poles of the c-function are contained in the real line.